microsoft/protnote/README.md

 #### ProtNote predictions on all test sets

-To generate all the predictions shown in the Results notebook, you will need ProtNote's weights for the five different seeds we used, available in Zenodo (TODO: specify).
+To generate all the predictions shown in the Results notebook, you will need ProtNote's weights for the five different seeds we used, available in Zenodo (https://zenodo.org/records/13897920/files/data.zip in the directory data/models/ProtNote/).
 Dump the downloaded models in the following directory: protnote/data/models/ProtNote; or directly train the models.
 Then, run the following commands:

 ```
 python bin/test_models.py --model-files \